klauern/bio-page/content/skills/coding.md

 - [Ruby](https://github.com/search?utf8=%E2%9C%93&q=user%3Aklauern+language%3ARuby&type=Repositories&ref=searchresults)

-Anyways, life is short, so this is merely what I have free time to contribute to when I'm not otherwise occupied saving the world (Army), my family (4 kids under 10), or working.
+Anyways, life is short, so this is merely what I have free time to contribute to when I'm not otherwise occupied saving the world (Army), my family (4 kids between 8-14), or working.